Rising Adoption of Electric Vehicles is Stimulating the Wireless Charging Market Expansion

 New Product Launches and Partnerships Present Lucrative Growth Opportunities for the Market Development

-Additionally, WiTricity, the global leader in wireless charging for electric vehicles, stated in July 2022 that it had licensed its wireless charging technology to Wiferion, the top supplier of mobile, wireless power supply for industrial e-vehicles.
+Additionally, WiTricity, the global leader in wireless charging for electric vehicles, stated in July 2022 that it had licensed its wireless charging technology to Wiferion, the top supplier of mobile wireless power supply for industrial e-vehicles.
 Wiferion creates wireless charging solutions for a variety of industrial applications, including automated guided vehicles (AGV), industrial trucks, and mobile collaborative robots (AMR/Cobots), all of which demonstrate the growing relevance of autonomy.
-Again, in July 2019, Integrated Device Technology, Inc. (IDT), a wholly owned subsidiary of Renesas Electronics Corporation announced the sampling of the P9415 receiver and P9247 transmitter, which work together to enable smartphones to charge wirelessly with up to 30W of power, closing the charging time gap between wireless and wired charging options.
+Again, in July 2019, Integrated Device Technology, Inc. (IDT), a wholly owned subsidiary of Renesas Electronics Corporation, announced the sampling of the P9415 receiver and P9247 transmitter, which work together to enable smartphones to charge wirelessly with up to 30W of power, closing the charging time gap between wireless and wired charging options.
+Such innovations are increasingly supported by advanced power management IC technologies that optimize charging performance and energy efficiency.

 High Costs, Lack of Standardisation and Technical Limitations Pose Threat to the Market Development